メインコンテンツまでスキップ

 DAI Components

-DAI consists of multiple components.
-Most DAI installations are implemented with various combinations of these components to achieve optimal test coverage and performance.
+DAI consists of multiple components and most DAI installations are implemented with various combinations of these components to achieve optimal test coverage and performance.
 The different components can run on different machines and operating systems as described on the Prerequisites page.
 You can run DAI on-premises ("on-prem"), hosted in the Eggplant Cloud, or deployed in containers as described in Deploying Eggplant DAI in Containers.

 For information about licensing DAI components, see Eggplant DAI Licensing Overview.
 For information about system recommendations and supported software, including operating systems, see the Prerequisites page.